This DIY canvas frame is super easy to make, customizable, and isn’t like the traditional frames you’re used to seeing. Which is why I love it.

 This is probably the easiest part of the project. 🙂 We used white trim so I didn’t paint it, although I still might as it does not hold up well when you need to wipe it down.

-I asked Steve to overlay the trim pieces instead of going with the traditional frame look and I love it how it turned out.
-He laid the side boards upside down along the canvas then tacked the top and bottom boards at the points where they cross with the side boards.
+I asked Steve to overlay the trim pieces instead of going with the traditional frame look and I love how it turned out.
+He laid the sideboards upside-down along with the canvas then tacked the top and bottom boards at the points where they cross with the sideboards.